 John Mannarino, President of Mannarino Systems & Software Inc., founded the company in 1999.
-An expert consultant in the field of gas turbine control systems and software, Mr. Mannarino grew the company into a world-class engineering services firm specializing in the aerospace, defense, space, simulation, and power generation industries.
+An expert consultant in the field of gas turbine control systems and software, Mr. Mannarino has grown the company into a world-class engineering services firm specializing in the aerospace, defense, space, simulation, power generation and rail industries.

 Born in Montreal (Quebec), Mr. Mannarino graduated from Concordia University in 1989, where he received a Bachelor of Engineering Degree, specializing in Mechanical Engineering, with the honor of Great Distinction.
 He was also the recipient of the Mechanical Engineering Medal for the highest grade point average among graduating mechanical engineers, the Chait Medal for highest grade point average among all graduating engineers, and Le Prix d’excellence awarded by the Ordre des ingénieurs du Québec (OIQ) for outstanding achievement.

-Over the past 15+ years, Mr. Mannarino has grown MANNARINO Systems & Software from a one man/one customer consulting firm to a company employing over 50 engineers and analysts, providing safety-critical engineering services to over 20 customers throughout North America.
+Since 1999, Mr. Mannarino has grown MANNARINO Systems & Software from a one man/one customer consulting firm to a company employing over 50 engineers and analysts, providing safety-critical engineering services to over 25 customers throughout North America.